Risk-indifference Pricing of American-style Contingent Claims: Stochastic Volatility Models BDSE-R-BSDEs

 \begin{proposition} If $g$ is a strictly quadratic driver with derivatives of linear growth, then $g^*$ is also a strictly quadratic driver with derivatives of linear growth. \end{proposition}

-\begin{proof} That a strictly quadratic driver $g$ results in a risk-adjusted driver $g^*$ which is also strictly quadratic follows Lemma 2.5 of \cite{SS15}.
-It remains to be shown that the risk-adjusted driver $g^*$ satisfies conditions 4 and 5 of Definition \ref{def:driver} if $g$ does.
+\begin{proof} From Lemma 2.5 of \cite{SS15} we have that the non-linear component $g^*$ of the risk-adjusted driver is strictly quadratic, if the driver $g$ is strictly quadratic.
+It remains to be shown that the non-linear component $g^*$ of the risk-adjusted driver satisfies conditions 4 and 5 of Definition \ref{def:driver} if $g$ does.

 Suppose condition 4 holds for $g(z_{1},z_{2})$.
 Let $g_{z_{1}}^{-1}(z_{1},z_{2})$ denote the partial inverse of $g_{z_{1}}(z_{1},z_{2})$ in $z_{1}$.
 Through the simple variable change $z_{1} = g_{z_{1}}^{-1}(y,z_{2})$, the inequality $\frac{1}{c_{3}} \bigl( |z_{1}| - c_{3}(1 + |z_{2}|) \bigr) \leq |g_{z_{1}}|$ implies $|g_{z_{1}}^{-1}| \leq c_{3}(1 + |z_{1}| + |z_{2}|)$, while the inequality $|g_{z_{1}}| \leq c_{3}(1 + |z_{1}| + |z_{2}|)$ implies $\frac{1}{c_{3}}(|z_{1}| - c_{3}(1 + |z_{2}|)) \leq |g_{z_{1}}^{-1}|$, giving